BotScutters/blog_source/content/articles/mary_jane_the_model.md

 ### WSLCB License and Sales Data

 Other than actually finding this data, this was arguably the easiest piece of data to acquire for this project.
-If you go down the path of searching for dispensary sales data in the obvious place, which is on the state's [Marijuana Dashboard](<https://data.lcb.wa.gov/browse>), you'll be disappointed to discover that they basically stopped updating these stats on that page in 2017.
-No, it turns out that you instead need to go to the WSLCB's [Frequently Requested Lists](<https://lcb.wa.gov/records/frequently-requested-lists>) page, which hosts a variety of datasets related to marijuana in the state.
-Meandering path aside, it's now a matter of simply downloading two spreadsheets—one containing metadata for every marijuana license holder in the state (names, addresses, etc.) and the other containing monthly sales numbers for each license holder dating back to November 2017.
+If you go down the path of searching for dispensary sales data in the obvious place (the state's [Marijuana Dashboard](<https://data.lcb.wa.gov/browse>), which hosts a bunch of cool interactive charting tools to browse the data the various data that's been collected related to the marijuana industry), you'll be disappointed to discover that they basically stopped updating these stats on that page in 2017.
+No, it turns out that you instead need to go to the WSLCB's [Frequently Requested Lists](<https://lcb.wa.gov/records/frequently-requested-lists>) page, which has download links to a hodge podge of datasets.
+Meandering path aside, it's now just a matter of simply downloading two spreadsheets—one containing metadata for every marijuana license holder in the state (names, addresses, etc.) and the other containing monthly sales numbers for each license holder dating back to November 2017.
+My code automatically searches the page for the latest versions and updates that into the training pipeline.

 ### Scraping Leafly